crkco/Chess.com-Redesign-of-Nibbler-GUI/README.md

 Win% and Accuracy% is calculated by https://lichess.org/page/accuracy.

 Win% is very compatible with chess.com however Accuracy seems to be calculated different according to https://support.chess.com/article/1135-what-is-accuracy-in-analysis-how-is-it-measured.
 May investigate in future.

+There is a chance I'll be on https://www.twitch.tv/theppdude.